 Lisa says

-Hi Amy, thank you so much for your wondering compliment!
+Hi Amy, thank you so much for your wonderful compliment!
 I'm in the process of creating a subscriber feature.
 I will let you know as soon as it's ready 😊